SuryanshGarg12/Prosperity-3/README.md

 ---

-## Round 2
+## ⚙️ Strategy Overview – Round 2

-In Round 2, we continued using the same base logic for **RAINFOREST_RESIN**, **KELP**, and **SQUID_INK**, with slight improvements and added support for new products introduced in this round.
+In Round 2, we continued using the same base logic for **RAINFOREST_RESIN**, **KELP**, and **SQUID_INK**, with slight improvements.
+The main focus was on extending the strategy to support newly introduced assets: **PICNIC_BASKET1**, **PICNIC_BASKET2**, **CROISSANTS**, **JAMS**, and **DJEMBES**.

+---

-### PICNIC_BASKET1 & PICNIC_BASKET2 – Basket Arbitrage with Hedging
+### PICNIC_BASKET1 & PICNIC_BASKET2 – Basket Arbitrage with Component Hedging

-New to this round were two basket products made of underlying components like CROISSANTS, JAMS, and DJEMBES.
-We implemented a **arbitrage strategy**: calculating the fair value of the basket using its components, comparing it with the market price, and trading when the mispricing crossed a dynamic threshold.
-Basket orders were always **hedged** using component legs to reduce directional risk.
+We introduced a **basket arbitrage strategy** for PICNIC_BASKET1 and PICNIC_BASKET2.
+The idea was to compute a theoretical price for each basket based on its components (e.g., CROISSANTS, JAMS, DJEMBES) and compare it with the live market price.

+- If the basket was overpriced, we sold it and bought the components.
+- If it was underpriced, we bought the basket and sold the components.
+- All trades were **hedged** using component legs to keep exposure balanced.
+- A **dynamic threshold** was used to account for volatility and avoid false signals.

+---

+### CROISSANTS, JAMS, DJEMBES – Used Only for Hedging

+These products were **not traded independently**.
+They were used exclusively for hedging the basket positions during arbitrage trades.
+Volumes were calculated based on the basket composition to neutralize exposure after a PICNIC_BASKET1 or 2 trade.

+---

+### Minor Adjustments

+- **RAINFOREST_RESIN** and **KELP**: Slight tuning to edge widths and fair value smoothing.
+- **SQUID_INK**: Refined reversion model and filtered price levels to reduce overtrading during noise.

 ---